 The BESTEK represents excellent value for money, and it’s just about powerful enough for most jobs, with a continuous rating of 300W, and a peak load of 700W.
 It has 2 regular 110V AC outlets and 2 USB ports rated at 2.4A each.

-One word of note though – thanks to the cooling fan continuously running, the car needs to be kept running to power it.
+Due to the cooling fan continuously running, the car needs to be kept running to power it.
 Once switched off, the outlets have no power, but the USB port continues to be live.

 It has all the usual safety features, with an audible alarm, just in case you can’t see the display.
-It will detect over and under voltage problems, over loading, short circuiting, and over heating.
-It’s built tough and comes with an 18 month warranty.
+It will detect over and under-voltage problems, overloading, short-circuiting, and overheating.
+It’s built tough and comes with an 18-month warranty.
 If you need something as a power reserve in your RV, or as a back up in your home, then the AMPEAK should be the one you pick.

-Although I like the fact that it needs hard wiring (for maximum power), that’s also its downfall – you can’t just throw this in your trunk for emergency use in the car.
+Although I like the fact that it needs hardwiring (for maximum power), that’s also its downfall.
+You can’t just throw this in your trunk for emergency use in the car.